The following unedited reviews were formerly in Photo.net under their

 "Member Recommendation" tab, and are as they appeared.

-Unfortunately, this 'Recommendation' section was removed in a website revamp:
+Unfortunately, this 'Recommendation' section was removed in their website revamp:

 Email : Carlos : I have a 670 body [Plaubel] that has a persistent light leak that